MarshesDuck/MarshesBot/ReadMe.md

 1. Fork this repo.
 2. download Node.js https://nodejs.org/en/
 3. Open up cmd and type in: ``npm install discord.js``
-4. Start editing app.js (any text editor or IDE is ok, but I recommend Webstorm IDE)
+4. Start editing **app.js** (any text editor or IDE is ok, but I recommend Webstorm IDE.
+Also note that the other files are config files and cannot be changed)
 5. Push changes to your fork.
 6. Create a new Pull Request.
 7. Done